austincodeit/austincodeit.github.io/README.md

-# austincodeit.github.io
-Austin Code's Github Home Page
+# Austin Code's Github Site

-Here you will find links to various department projects and learn a bit more about the department.
+Here you will find links to various department projects, resources, and learn a bit more about the department.